jlcorcuera/unipi-lsmsd-2022-2023/ecommerce_app/README.md

 ## Running the application by using IntelliJ

 Open the maven project in IntelliJ.
-After that, follow [this steps](https://www.jetbrains.com/idea/guide/tutorials/working-with-apache-tomcat/using-existing-application/) to run the application.
+After that, follow [these steps](https://www.jetbrains.com/idea/guide/tutorials/working-with-apache-tomcat/using-existing-application/) to run the application.